Poland A and B

 Map showing Poland's borders pre-1938 and post-1945.
 The Eastern Borderlands is in gray while the Recovered Territories are in pink.

-Railroads of Poland in 1953, following World War II.
+Railways of Poland in 1953, following World War II.
 The denser network of railways in the west is a result of traditional coal mining as well as western Poland's history as part of heavily industrialised Germany.

 Poland A and B (Polska A i B) refers to the historical, political, and cultural distinction between the western and the eastern part of present-day Poland, with Poland "A", west of the Vistula, being much more developed and having faster growth than Poland "B", east of the river.

 The General Secretary of the Polish Chamber of Commerce Marek Kłoczko said in his 2007 interview that the divisions are more spread out and forming three separate categories: